lukeswitz/Subterfuge/README.md

 <img src="https://github.com/user-attachments/assets/82544040-a80a-4ceb-8b04-0a3cbda5a0c1" height="200">

-_**Permutated enumeration for elucidating esoteric subdomains**_
+**Discover > Enumerate > Permutate**
+ _...elucidating esoteric subdomains_

 ## Workflow

 1. **Subdomain Discovery**:
     - The included `subTerra.py` [tool](https://github.com/lukeswitz/Subterfuge/blob/main/SubdomainTool/) discovers subdomains using a deep set of tooling.

-    - Discovered subdomains are saved in a text file in their respective folders.
+     - Discovered subdomains are saved in a text file as well as the verified & live file.
+    - Rerunning the tool adds anything new to the existing files.

 2. **Permutation Generation and Validation**:
-    - `subterfuge.py` generates patterns and uses them with permutation tools listed below.
-They are checked with httpx to ensure live domains are saved as the final output.
+    - `subterfuge.py` generates patterns and uses them with the tools below.
+    - They are checked with `httpx` to ensure live domains are saved as the final output using `anew`.

-## Tool Options
+    - It will check if the live file exists in the SubdomainTool results directory first, falling back to subdomains.txt.
+If it's the first run, **the file wont be found unless manually added** as shown below.

+## Tools & Use

 ### Permutation and Validation
 - **AlterX**